 As a 19-year-old, Ashford qualified for the Montreal 1976 Olympic Games, where she finished fifth in the 100-meter dash.

 While Ashford moved to the top of the world rankings soon after, because of the U.S. boycott of the Moscow 1980 Olympic Games, she had to wait until the Los Angeles 1984 Olympic Games to climb atop the Olympic Podium.
 There, Ashford won gold in the 100-meter dash and again in the 4×100-meter relay, starting a remarkable string of three consecutive gold medals in that event – a feat no other woman has ever accomplished.

 Ashford had a daughter, Raina, in 1985, but she soon returned to training.
-Ashford was selected as the American flag bearer for the Seoul 1988 Olympic Games, where in addition to the 4×100 relay gold she also took silver in the 100-meter dash.
-When Ashford helped the U.S. win gold in the 4×100 relay at the Barcelona 1992 Olympic Games, at 35 years old she became the oldest women to win gold in track and field.
+Ashford was selected as the American flag bearer for the Seoul 1988 Olympic Games, where in addition to the 4×100-meter relay gold she also took silver in the 100-meter dash.
+When Ashford helped the U.S. win gold in the 4×100-meter relay at the Barcelona 1992 Olympic Games, at 35 years old.